 The white stone church sits atop the highest point in Paris – and views from the steps stretch across the city.

 Next, saunter along the streets that lead away from Sacre-Coeur.
-See Place du Tertre, where artists draw tourists’ portraits.
+Stop by Place du Tertre, where artists draw tourists’ portraits.

-Pass by the pretty pink La Maison Rose on Rue de l’Abreuvoir.
-Visit the Montmartre Cemetery, Musee de Montmarte and the Wall of Love.
+Now pass by the pretty pink La Maison Rose on Rue de l’Abreuvoir and visit the Montmartre Cemetery, Musee de Montmarte and the Wall of Love.

 Evening: Moulin Rouge